spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

     return x / y

 def bad_call()
-    # This should raise ZeroDivisionError, but it won't cuz the coroutine is called incorrectly!
+    # This should raise ZeroDivisionError, but it won't
+    # because the coroutine is called incorrectly!
     divide(1, 0)
 ```
 In nearly all cases, any function that calls a coroutine must be a coroutine itself,